-C. FIELD METHODS FOR RECONNAISSANCE SURVEYS AND CULTURAL RESOURCE ASSESSMENTS
+D. FIELD METHODS FOR RECONNAISSANCE SURVEYS

-Both Cultural Resource Assessments (CRAs) and Reconnaissance Surveys are useful approaches for examining large tracts of land, or multiple project alternatives, to provide general predictions about the number and types of cultural resources in a project area.
-They are a way to begin the process of identifying and evaluating historic properties as required by Section 106 of the NHPA.
+Reconnaissance surveys are useful approaches for examining large tracts of land, or multiple project alternatives, to provide general predictions about the number and types of cultural resources in a project area.
+They are a way to begin the process of identifying and evaluating historic properties as required by Section 106 of the NHPA or to begin initial due diligence consultation with the SHPO.